 BookIt!
 Is a native Android app that aims to enhance the remote working environment for young professional students to alleviate their frustration with scheduling collaborative work.

 We chose to create an Android app due to the material design’s accessibility and realistic feel.
+It was also an opportunity to explore an alternative market from iOS.

 Drawing from our inspiration board, each team member began sketching using the crazy 8 methods to rapidly ideate potential solutions.
 When we finished, we followed the art museum method, created a heat map, and used dot voting to select the concepts that we thought best solved our user’s pain points.